somecallmejosh/ux-engineering-portfolio/content/dev-notes/javascript-dates.md

 ```

 ## Real-World Challenge: Saving Dates Accurately
-In both the [IVFCRYO](/projects/ivfcryo) and [Logatot](/projects/logatot) projects, we ran into a deceptively simple problem: recording a date or timestamp and having it mean the same thing for everyone involved.
+In both [IVFCRYO](/projects/ivfcryo/) and project, we ran into a deceptively simple problem: recording a date or timestamp and having it mean the same thing for everyone involved.
 Turns out, when users in different time zones are saving "the same" date, you're either:

 - accidentally shifting it behind or ahead depending on the user's device time,
 - or storing the same calendar date but ending up with inconsistent meaning across systems.